OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 - want to add a new filter on Content Type queries,
 - need to use custom logic for filtering.
 For example, fetching data from service, or comparing complex objects.

-What we are going to cover here is;
+What we are going to cover here is:

 1. Implement an Input type.
 2. Register it in Startup class.